-Researchers probe the enigma of healing element that is also the enemyApril 3rd, 2013 in Immunology /
+Researchers probe the enigma of healing element that is also the enemyApril 3, 2013 in Medicine & Health / Immunology

 The same factor in our immune system that is instrumental in enabling us to fight off severe and dangerous inflammatory ailments is also a player in doing the opposite at a later stage, causing the suppression of our immune response.

 Why and how this happens and what can be done to mediate this process for the benefit of mankind is the subject of an article published online in the journal Immunity by Ph.D. student Moshe Sade-Feldman and Prof. Michal Baniyash of the Lautenberg Center for General and Tumor Immunology at the Institute for Medical Research Israel-Canada at the Hebrew University Faculty of Medicine.

 Chronic inflammation poses a major global health problem and is common to different pathologies—such as autoimmune diseases (diabetes, rheumatoid arthritis, lupus and Crohn's), chronic inflammatory disorders, chronic infections (HIV, leprosy, leishmaniasis) and cancer.
 Cumulative data indicate that at a certain stage of each of these diseases, the immune system becomes suppressed and results in disease progression.

 In their previous work, the Hebrew University researchers had shown that in the course of chronic inflammation, unique immune system cells with suppressive features termed myeloid derived suppressor cells (MDSCs) are generated in the bone marrow and migrate into the body's organs and blood, imposing a general immune suppression.